sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 ## Let your plugin collect metrics using Browsertime

-One new feature in 6.0 is that your plugin can tell Browsertime to run JavaScript on the page you test to collect metrics.
+One new feature in 6.0 is that your plugin can tell Browsertime to run synchronous JavaScript on the page you test to collect metrics.

 You do that by in the setup phase, send the JavaScript you want to run to sitespeed.io